 Cat fleas are every cat owner's nightmare!

-Once you have an infestation on your cat, it's not long before you have an infestation in your home.
+Once you have a flea infestation on your cat, it's not long before you have an infestation in your home.

 It is therefore essential that you treat your cat AND your home together.
 Fleas breed and multiply at an alarming rate.
 After they've fed on the blood of your cat they will jump off and lay eggs in carpets, bedding and other fabrics they can find.